 Upon completion of the annual risk assessment, identified risks were categorized into various functional areas, such as Financial Management, Academics and Instruction, and Outsourced Services.
-In creating the functional areas, we considered the various organizational structures within the Texas State University System, the Risk Dictionary classifications created by the Association of College and University Auditors, and the functional expense classifications promulgated by the National Association of College and University System.
+In creating the functional areas, we considered the various organizational structures within the Texas State University System, the Risk Dictionary classifications created by the Association of College and University Auditors, and the functional expense classifications promulgated by the National Association of College and University Business Officers for financial statement reporting purposes.